javierriveracastro/betteroll-swade/README.md

 ## Dice Tray support

 ## Macros and API

+THIS PART OF THE DOCUMENTATION IS OUTDATED, PLEASE CHECK THE SOURCE FOR CURRENT OPTIONS.

 The following information assumes a passing knowledge of both javascript and Foundry API.
 It's geared towards macro or module developers.